 Wesley Health Center

-Bi-monthly emails from CHIP Leader, Stephanie Christensen, will be sent out with the link to the sign-ups.
+Bi-monthly emails from CHIP Leader, Kylie Kilian, will be sent out with the link to the sign-ups.

 The Wesley Health Center (WHC) is a Federally Qualified Health Center that serves the population of downtown Phoenix, many of whom are medically underserved and may not otherwise have access to care.

-WHC is open all day, but medical students and an attending family medicine physician run the night clinic from 6:00-10:00pm on every other Tuesday, and every Thursday.
+WHC is open all day, but medical students and an attending family medicine physician run the night clinic from 6:00-10:00pm every Tuesday and Thursday.
 WHC has 10 patient rooms and an in-house lab.